Intersection of curves in projective 4 space: One of the curves is ACM

 \begin{enumerate} \item If $C$ is an ACM curve with $h$-vector $(1,3,a_2,\dots,a_s)$ then the regularity of $I_C$ is $s+1$.
 (For example, if $C$ is a rational normal curve in $\PP^4$ then its $h$-vector is $(1,3)$ and the regularity of $I_C$ is 2.)

 \item If $C$ is any curve and the regularity of $I_C$ is $r$ then $I_C$ is generated in degree $\leq r$ (a result of Castelnuovo -- see \cite[Lecture 14]{mumford}). \end{enumerate}

 Note that if $C$ is not ACM then knowing the regularity of a general hyperplane section of $C$ does not help to find the regularity of $I_C$.
-This is the reason that we need to assume that one of the curves is ACM in the following theorem.
+This is the reason that we need to assume that one of the curves is ACM in Theorem \ref{acm curves}.
+Before coming to that we need a simple general statement on the regularity of ACM curves. \begin{lemma} Let $C$ be a reduced, irreducible, nondegenerate ACM curve in $\PP^4$ of degree $d$ not contained in a cubic surface.
+Then